fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 8.4.0 =
+* [Added] Allows updating of serialized meta fields via the REST API via an update callback.
+* [Changed] No longer defines a few functions statically to avoid throwing warnings when updating term meta via the REST API.

 = 8.3.2 =
 * [Fixed] Fixes a bug where a misspelled variable name would prevent an instance of our vehicle class from returning the requested size thumbnails.